Advocacy | Nonprofit Organizations | Religion | Legends

 Notable achievement: Appointed by Texas Governor Rick Perry to the Texas Emerging Technology Venture Fund for early-stage companies working on innovations in the fields of biotechnology, healthcare, energy, and information technology.

 Raphael Holloway is CEO of the Gateway Center, which provides services and stable housing for people experiencing homelessness.
 Holloway has more than 25 years of experience in the social services arena, specializing in the behavioral health, correction, homelessness, and public health sectors.
 Before joining the Gateway Center in 2016, he was chief operations officer for Families First and, prior to that, director of the HIV unit of the Georgia Department of Public Health.
-He serves on the advisory council for Agape Youth and Family Center and on the board of the Georgia Supportive Housing Association, and is a member of Leadership Atlanta’s class of 2020.
+Holloway, who is a member of Leadership Atlanta’s class of 2020, serves on the advisory council for Agape Youth and Family Center and on the board of the Georgia Supportive Housing Association.

 Education: Bowling Green State University (MA)